IVainqueur/package-mover/README.md

 # Package-Mover

 Got no internet but want to still import NPM packages in your project?
 No worries.
-With Package-Mover you can import any package and all of its sub-dependecies from one project to any other in a matter of seconds without a shred of internet.
+With Package-Mover you can copy any packages and all of their sub-dependecies from one npm project to any other in a matter of seconds without a shred of internet.
+Also, it works on any platform be it Windows or UNIX-based!

 # Installation

 To install the package you just run

 ```shell
 npm install -g package-mover